John Williams (photographer): Return to Australia

+In Melbourne, in 1973, Williams, with Paul Cox, Ingeborg Tyssen, and Rod McNicol founded The Photographers' Gallery and Workshop at 344 Punt Road, South Yarra in the 1888 two-storey 'Sharp's Buildings' terrace, rented since 1965 as a photographer's studio and accommodation by Paul Cox, who from 1969–1980 taught cinematography at Prahran College.

+It was the second gallery devoted to photography to be established in the city after Rennie Ellis' and Robert Ashton's Brummels Gallery (running 1972–1980) less than a kilometre away, and before Joyce Evans' Church Street Photography Centre in neighbouring Richmond (1976).

+Williams traveled again on a 1974 $A1,200 Australia Council grant for a study tour to Europe and USA.

 Ennis notes that Williams was one who aimed 'to simply record the things which interest me' and "went so far as to relate his printing style in 1974 to what he perceived as the Australian experience," and quotes his statement:My prints are rough, hard and grainy which is just what Sydney is like.
-The light is fierce, the summers hot and humid, the bush inhuman and the population complacently cruel enough to accept two decades of flabby self-congratulatory ignorance, cushioned and smothered by the soft folds of the Menzies arse.In the journal Art and Australia of Winter 1976, Williams offers a critical survey of the development of Australian photography between 1920 and 1960, into which he himself had entered, via his analysis of Max Dupain and David Moore distinction within an otherwise derivative and uninspired national photographic culture, shaped predominantly by commercial practices and camera club pictorialism that emulated English models, but disengaged from Australian social realities.
-Williams situates this domestic stagnation against the backdrop of an international "Golden Age" of photography—of Edward Weston, Paul Strand, and Henri Cartier-Bresson—during which the medium underwent significant redefinition while Australian photography remained largely under the control of affluent amateurs, commercial studios, and newspaper photographers' sanitised and optimistic imagery.
-The Australian public’s incomprehension of Steichen’s Family of Man exhibition further illustrates this cultural detachment.
-As global photography evolved in response to the complexities of modern life, particularly through the work of Robert Frank and the emergence of television, Moore’s practice similarly advanced, demonstrating a heightened sensitivity to environment and subject.
+The light is fierce, the summers hot and humid, the bush inhuman and the population complacently cruel enough to accept two decades of flabby self-congratulatory ignorance, cushioned and smothered by the soft folds of the Menzies arse.